gruntjs/grunt-docs/Using-the-CLI.md

 ### --gruntfile
 Specify an alternate `Gruntfile`.

-By default, grunt looks in the current or parent directories for the nearest `Gruntfile.js` or `Gruntfile.coffee` file.
+By default, grunt looks in the current or parent directories for the nearest `Gruntfile.js` or a `Gruntfile.[?]` file ending with an extension that corresponds to a specific transpile language.

 ### --debug, -d
 Enable debugging mode for tasks that support it.